 Please note: If you are using the 6-month 'student visitor' route or the 6-month 'short-term student' route you should make sure you have private health insurance from the beginning of your stay.

 You will need to open a UK bank account during your stay at UCLan.
 It's best to do that as soon as possible, especially if you've brought cash with you from your home country.
-Barclays Bank will be on campus during Welcome Week to help new students open accounts, and there are branches of all major UK banks in Preston centre.
-You can request a letter from the <i> Student Information Centre to give to the bank confirming your status as a student.
+Barclays Bank will be on campus during Welcome Week to help new students open accounts, and there are branches of all major UK banks in Preston centre, dates and times to be confirmed.
+You can request a letter from the <i> Student Information and Support Centre to give to the bank confirming your status as a student.

 The UCLan library offers thousands of books, excellent computer facilities and staff support.
 It is also open 24/7 during term time to support you in your studies whether you’re an early bird or night owl.
 In your first few weeks you will have the opportunity to find out how things work in the Library by completing online Library and IT Inductions.

 While you are studying at our Preston Campus you will receive academic administrative support from one of our six support hubs.
 These hubs provide face-to-face help and guidance on anything from timetable and course enquiries to professional placements and module registration.
-Find your nearest Academic Support Hub.
+Find your nearest Course Administration Service Support Hub.

 If you have ANY queries or concerns during your time at UCLan, you'll find a team of friendly, knowledgeable Student Advisors who are ready to help.
 The <i> Student Information and Support Centre can be found on the ground floor of the Library.